 Issue: Your doctor changes your medications, and your condition deteriorates significantly, negatively affecting your ability to meet the demands of your job.

 Strategy: Tell your doctor you’re unhappy with the change and want to return to your previous medication.
 If necessary, ask your therapist to advocate for you.

 Issue: The medications you need to control your symptoms diminish your alertness, concentration, and energy level.

 Strategy: With the help of your doctor, adjust the type, amount, and timing of your medication to minimize side effects.

 Issue: Your symptoms or medications affect your memory.

-Strategy: Keep a calendar or, better yet, use a calendar program on your computer, to remind you of meetings, deadlines, project timelines, etc.
+Strategy: Keep a calendar or, better yet, use a calendar program on your phone or computer, to remind you of meetings, deadlines, project timelines, etc.

 Issue: You need to take time off work to be hospitalized, but you’ve used up all your allotted sick leave.